 The combination of the IV and the CFL (and GLL) time series makes it possible to perform studies of the impacts of changes in ice sheet flow dynamics on the advance or retreat of the CFL (and GLL), which, together with temperature and surface mass balance data can provide valuable insights to ice sheet dynamics and climate response.
-This is very well demonstrated in the study of Rathmann et al. (2018) as well as the work of Hogg et al. (2016), shown in Fig. 15, on Petermann glacier.
-The grounding line changes identified in Hogg are shown to be most likely a response to local tidal variability rather than realistic indicators of ice sheet dynamical changes, at least during the period up to 2011.
+This is very well demonstrated in the study of Rathmann et al. (2018) shown in Figure 15 as well as the work of Hogg et al. (2016) on Petermann glacier.
+The grounding line changes identified in Hogg et al. (2016) are shown to be most likely a response to local tidal variability rather than realistic indicators of ice sheet dynamical changes, at least during the period up to 2011.